 It is said that she was the wife of the previous king Oceiros and was even likened to a goddess of good harvest and grace, but she disappeared after giving birth to her youngest child, Ocelotte.

 Then there is Gertrude.
 The Queen of Lothric’s daughter served her as a holy woman with the unique miracle Bountiful Light.
 Its name and effect is clearly derived from Gwynevere’s Bountiful Sunlight spell, only weaker in power; coinciding with this, the magic looks more yellowish white than reddish orange.
 How convenient that the Queen’s child inherited a lesser version of the goddess’ miracle — it is almost as if they were mother and daughter.
-Moreover, notice that the Queen was attended to by human holy women the same as Gwynevere during her time in Anor Londo; it may not even have been the first time that such a role fell upon a daughter.
+Adding to that, notice that human holy women attended to the Queen the same as Gwynevere during her days in Anor Londo; it may not even have been the first time that such a role fell upon a daughter.
 The Dancer’s soul can create one of the two miracles that Gwynevere had taught her covenant of holy women, making it possible for the young medial to have also once served as her mother’s divine attendant.

 Miracle said to have been specially imparted to holy women who served the Princess of the Sun’s Light.